NewPlant95/synthetic_data_generator/docs/adaptability.md

 3. rewrite the scenario catalog
 4. rewrite the KPI layer

-## If You Want To Make It More Reusable
+## To Make It More Reusable

-If the goal is to support multiple industries from one codebase, the next architectural step would be to separate the project into:
+To support multiple industries from one codebase separate the project into:

 - a core simulation engine
 - domain-specific modules